-The compound library at KU-HTSL includes over 229,000 diverse compounds, a growing collection of over 1000 natural products, and a small interfering RNA (siRNA) library of 2,157 siRNA duplexes for use in target identification and validation.
+The HTS ready assay can be used to screen the University of Kansas (KU)-HTS compound collection of ~ 427,469 compounds and a small interfering RNA (siRNA) library of 2,157 siRNA duplexes for use in target identification and validation.
 The KU-HTSL collection of small organic molecules was carefully selected from several of these commercial vendors, targeting successful identification of lead compounds for use in screening projects.
 In addition to using the Lipinski rule in the selection process, the HTS core also drew upon the vast drug discovery experience of professors in the KU Dept. of Medicinal Chemistry in selecting these compounds.
 The KU library of compounds is optimized for structural diversity and drug-like properties.
 Cheminformatics analysis has shown presence of 61,980 unique scaffolds across the entire collection.
 All of the compounds follow Lipinski's Rule of Five and have purity of >90%.
 Compounds have been selected to be non-reactive and numerous filters were used to filter out any compounds containing reactive and unstable undesirable groups such as esters, amides, acid chlorides, Michael acceptors, and poly-aromatics These KU-HTS libraries have been used extensively in screening various targets and have resulted in valuable hits.